Fun!

 Programming Projects

-Here's a sample of some past projects I've worked on
+Here's some projects I've worked on in the past

 UofT TA Application System (UTAPS) Sep 2021 - April 2022